Is Easter Still The Holiest Day In The Church?

 Church 2 (The One That Is Desperate To Be Cool)

 I didn’t know much about Church 2 when we went.
 I thought that it likely gave the gospel, but it did seem pretty ecumenical.
 Honestly, though, that could be said about nearly all the churches in my area at the time.
 The egg hunt featured contemporary Christian music (CCM) blaring outside while we stared at a sea of plastic eggs.
-Children were divided by age/grade, and our wait mostly offered cute photo ops of adorably impatient kids.
+Children were divided by age/grade, and our wait mostly offered cute photo ops with adorably impatient kids.
 The Easter Bunny did not make an appearance, but free donuts and breakfast beverages awaited inside after the egg hunt.

 Everyone piled into the auditorium eating and drinking while they waited for the rest of the program to begin.
 First, the pastor called out names for a raffle.
 Kids won gift cards, bikes, candy, and toys.
 The room was abuzz with excitement.
-Then, the pastor moved onto a short gospel presentation.
+Then, the pastor moved on to a short gospel presentation.
 Meanwhile, everyone in the room either left with their winnings or talked over him.
 I suspect most of the people who stayed were already members of his church.
 We were invited to return for the Easter service, and we all went on our merry way.
 My husband and I felt really bad for the pastor.
-He had a successful egg hunt and raffle, but it all seemed ineffective regarding his ultimate goal…sharing the gospel of Jesus Christ.
+He had a successful egg hunt and raffle, but the event seemed ineffective regarding his ultimate goal…sharing the gospel of Jesus Christ.

 Comparing Churches 1 And 2